PostHog/meta/requests-for-comments/2024-02-13-web-analytics-launch.md

 - [ ] Pylon announcement to all current paying users - @joethreepwood
 - [ ] New key art for use in blogs, emails, etc - @lottiecoxon
 - [ ] New web analytics ads run by Hey Digital
+- [ ] Invite YC teams who don't use us on our marketing site to try us out

 ## Bigger ideas